MarcosMJD/ml-fish-weight-predition/README.md

 `docker push 546106488772.dkr.ecr.eu-west-1.amazonaws.com/fish-weight-prediction`

 Create an ECR cluster by following this video:  https://youtu.be/aF-TfJXQX-w?t=514
 Once the ECR cluster and task is created and the task is running, the service will be found in the public ip and port used.
+You can find this information under the running task information page (on the network section).
 You can test with test.py (do not forget to change use the uri param accordingly)
 Or directly, in the Swagger UI